antheiz/antheiz/README.md

 ### Hi i am theiz 👋

 I live in Jayapura-Papua.
 My interests range from technology to music.
-I am very interested in the development of Linux, Python  for Network Automation and Web Developement (Flask,Django) , Networking, and Cloud Computing.
+I am very interested in the development of Linux, Python  for Network Automation and Web Developement (Flask,Django) And Networking.

 - 🔭 I am currently working on several simple projects with *flask* and *django*